 - Visit the URL http://www.genesismaps.com

 - If you’re already a subscriber to the free C-MAP Genesis service, log in to the C-MAP Genesis dashboard with your existing email address and password.
-If you are new to C-MAP Genesis, click the blue “Sign Up Free” button at the top, right-hand corner of the http://www.genesismaps.com homepage and then follow the prompts.
+If you are new to C-MAP Genesis, click the blue “Sign Up Free” button at the top, right-hand corner of the http://www.genesismaps.com homepage and then follow the prompts for entering your email address and creating a password.

 - After logging in, click the “Account” button at the top, right-hand corner of your dashboard